Epsilon Indi Ab: History of observations

+Direct imaging

 A direct imaging attempt of this planet using the James Webb Space Telescope was performed in 2023, and the image was released in 2024.
 The detected planet's mass and orbit are different from what was predicted based on radial velocity and astrometry observations.
 The JWST and VLT/VISIR observations imply a super-Jupiter with a mass of about 6 Jupiter masses.
 The object is fainter than expected in the shorter wavelengths, which might be due to absorption by methane, carbon dioxide, and carbon monoxide commonly found in giant planets.
 This might be confirmed in the future with a spectrum.
 Alternatively this could be explained with a cloudy atmosphere.
 A second direct imaging attempt on this system to confirm the nature of this planet has been approved.
 The new orbital parameters were calculated with archived radial velocity data, the Hipparcos-Gaia astrometry of the host star and the position of the planet from the images.
 The planet has a semi-major axis of around 30 AU, an eccentricity of 0.4 and an inclination of 104°.
 The planet-star separation is 4.1 arcsec in JWST MIRI data and 4.8 arcsec in VLT VISIR data.
 It is undetected in VLT NaCo observations.
-The temperature of 275 K is slightly warmer or similar to the nearby Y-dwarf WISE J0855−0714 (225 to 260 K or 285 K), making Epsilon Indi Ab likely one of the coldest objects to be directly imaged outside the Solar System.
-At this temperature, which is warmer than Jupiter (T_{eff}=125 K), but colder than 350 K, it is predicted that such an exoplanet could have water ice clouds and lower layers of sulfide clouds.